mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 # Card (Atomic)

-The Card (Atomic) Data Model describes the properties of a single atomic card, an oracle-like entity of a Magic: The Gathering card that only stores evergreen data that would never change from printing to printing.
+The Card (Atomic) Data Model describes the properties of a single "atomic" card, an oracle-like entity of a card that only has evergreen properties that would never change from printing to printing.

 - **Parent file:** [AtomicCards](/downloads/all-files/#atomiccards), [LegacyAtomic](/downloads/all-files/#legacyatomic), [ModernAtomic](/downloads/all-files/#modernatomic), [PauperAtomic](/downloads/all-files/#pauperatomic), [PioneerAtomic](/downloads/all-files/#pioneeratomic), [StandardAtomic](/downloads/all-files/#standardatomic), [VintageAtomic](/downloads/all-files/#vintageatomic)
 - **Parent property:** `data`

 ::: info Accessing the data

-When using any `*Atomic.json` file, the Card (Atomic) Data Model is accessed through a single index array where its parent property is card name property.
+When using any `*Atomic.json` file, the Card (Atomic) Data Model is accessed through a single index array where its parent property is the card's `name` property.
 Here is a reduced payload of the model as an example:

 ```TypeScript
 {